RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 ## What is R?

 R is a free, open-source programming language that has very strong support for statistics.
+It was originally developed as an open source implementation of the [S Programming language](https://en.wikipedia.org/wiki/S_(programming_language)).
 It is used extensively in research and industry for areas such as data analysis, statistics, machine learning, bioinformatics, simulation, linguistics and much more.

 With over [8000 freely available add-on packages](https://cran.r-project.org/web/packages/) that provide extensive additional functionality, R will probably have something that can help your research.